krzysztoftalar/kanban-board/README.md

 ## Features

+- Auth system
+- Five starting boards
 - Creating and managing boards, columns, and cards
-- Five starting boards

 ## Built With